+The last thing to do at this point is for you to go take pictures!
+Play with different objects, camera settings, lighting, and software.
 You can really have a lot of fun with texture photography.
-You can capture texture in so many different contexts, even at home.
-Or you can create your own as you’ve seen from the video.
+You can capture texture in so many different contexts, or you can create your own, as you’ve seen from Peter McKinnon’s video.

 Stefano Caioni is a photographer from Sydney, Australia.
 Founder and editor of Pixinfocus, his passion for photography helps him explore new places and live new adventures.
 Thanks to photography he reconnected with the outdoors and was able to travel the world and take photos of some of the most beautiful places on Earth.